-The fasteners that work for flat screen TV installations on drywall don't work when it comes to concrete, masonry, brick or stone.
-Whatever type of masonry surface you want to mount your flat screen TV on, you need special concrete or masonry fasteners to do so -- otherwise, your new flat screen TV will be in pieces on the floor.
+Mounting a flat screen television to a wall saves space, looks sleek, and gets it out of reach from the curious hands of a toddler or pet.
+However, the fasteners that work for flat screen TV installations on drywall don't work when it comes to concrete, masonry, brick, or stone.
+Whatever type of masonry surface you want to mount your flat screen TV on, you need special concrete or masonry fasteners to do so — otherwise, your new flat screen TV will be in pieces on the floor.

 Verify the weight of the television and choose a mount that can handle that weight.
 A universal mount rated for 125 pounds can generally handle 37-inch to 70-inch flat screen televisions.
-As an example, many 60-inch televisions weigh from 53 pounds to 76 pounds, based on whether they're plasma, LCD or LED.
+As an example, many 60-inch televisions weigh from 53 pounds to 76 pounds.

 Things You'll Need

-Put on your safety goggles and dust mask before you begin working, as masonry dust is not healthy to breathe or have in your eyes.
+Before you begin any drilling, be sure to put on safety goggles and dust mask before you begin working, as masonry dust is not healthy to breathe or have in your eyes.

-Insert the concrete screw with a washer threaded on the screw through the mount into the hole.
-Slowly tighten the screw with a screwdriver or a wrench into the masonry, brick or concrete wall.
-Do not over tighten the screw or it will not work correctly.
+- Concrete Screw: Insert the concrete screw with a washer threaded on the screw through the mount into the hole.
+Slowly tighten the screw with a nut driver, screwdriver, or wrench into the wall.
+Do not over-tighten the screw or it will not work correctly.

 Install the flat screen television on the mount by securing it with the screws included in the mount.
 The back of the flat screen TV already has the holes for securing the mount to it with metal screws.
 Check to ensure the safety tabs are set for extra security.

 - To determine the length of a sleeve anchor needed, add the minimum embedment requirements to the mount's thickness.
 For concrete screws, add the mount's thickness to a minimum of 1 inch and maximum of 1 3/4 inch for the proper screw length.